gitpeblo/earthquake_CNN/docs/data.rst

 Our data **images** consist of a collection of synthetic buildings rendered from **four viewpoints**, corresponding to the cardinal directions around the structure, i.e., front, back, left, and right view.
+For each building, we therefore have:

+- **4 input images** showing the structure from four cardinal directions
+- **4 output images** visualizing the resulting stress after an earthquake, also from the same four directions

 These views are captured **both before and after** the simulated earthquake:

 - The **pre-quake images** represent the building geometry
 - The **post-quake images** display stress distributions computed via finite element analysis (FEA)

 The post-quake images use **color-coded bays** to indicate the level of stress — higher stress regions are shown in warmer colors (e.g., red), and lower stress in cooler tones (e.g., blue or green).

 Example pre-/post-Earthquake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~